jqsheng94/Stochastic-Process-and-Random-Walk/README.md

 At each coordinate, the probability of the next move is independent of the previous one.

-For each time the walker escape from the circle, we count it as one even and record the number of steps it use to exit.
-Repeat the same process 10000 times, and then get the average of steps that walker need to stop the process.
+For each time the walker escape from the circle, we count it as one event and record the number of steps it used to exit.
+Repeat the same process 10000 times, and then get the average number of steps that walker need to stop the process.

 ```
 E(X) = 36.38841